-The Company, through ERI, formerly owned 100% interests, and an option to earn a 100% interest in contiguous federal lode mining claims and Wyoming State leases for a total of about 7,000 acres in the Rattlesnake Hills area of Wyoming ("Endurance Property").
-The Endurance Property immediately adjoins the Rattlesnake Hills property ("RSX Property"), which is owned by GFG Resources (US) Inc. ("GFG") who purchased the RSX Property from Evolving Gold Corporation in June 2015.
+The Company, through ERI, formerly owned 100% interest, and an option to earn a 100% interest in contiguous federal lode mining claims and Wyoming State leases for a total of about 7,000 acres in the Rattlesnake Hills area of Wyoming ("Endurance Property").
+The former Endurance Property immediately adjoins the Rattlesnake Hills property ("RSX Property"), which is owned by GFG Resources (US) Inc. ("GFGUS") who purchased the RSX Property from Evolving Gold Corporation in June 2015.

-The Company sold the Endurance Property with the execution of a sale agreement ("Sale") with GFG in October 2015.
-Under the terms of the Sale, GFG acquired the Endurance Property through the payment of US\$150,000 in cash (received), issuing to Endurance 1,400,000 GFG common shares (850,000 common shares received at a value of \$276,611 with the remaining 550,000 common shares deliverable on or before February 6, 2017).
+The Company sold the Endurance Property with the execution of a sale agreement ("Sale") with GFGUS in October 2015.
+Under the terms of the Sale, GFGUS acquired the Endurance Property through the payment of US\$150,000 in cash (received), issuing to Endurance 1,400,000 GFGUS common shares (850,000 common shares received at a value of \$276,611 with the remaining 550,000 common shares deliverable on or before February 6, 2017).
 Two additional bonus share payments aggregating 750,000 common shares are issuable under certain circumstances.
-The Company retains a 2% NSR on production from the unpatented lode mining claims and a 1% NSR on production from the State leases included in the Sale, and a 1% NSR on production from certain private fee simple mineral rights if those rights are acquired by GFG (collectively, the "Endurance Royalty").
-GFG can purchase one-half the Endurance Royalty prior to December 31, 2017 for a cash payment of US\$750,000, and thereafter, at any time, for a cash payment of US\$1,500,000.
-As part of the sale transaction GFG had covenanted to use its reasonable commercial efforts to seek a listing of GFG shares on a public exchange by March 31, 2016.
-As of the Report Date, such listing had not occurred.
+The Company retains a 2% NSR on production from the unpatented lode mining claims and a 1% NSR on production from the State leases included in the Sale, and a 1% NSR on production from certain private fee simple mineral rights if those rights are acquired by GFGUS (collectively, the "Endurance Royalty").
+GFGUS can purchase one-half of the Endurance Royalty prior to December 31, 2017 for a cash payment of US\$750,000, and thereafter, at any time, for a cash payment of US\$1,500,000.
+As part of the sale transaction GFG had covenanted to use its reasonable commercial efforts to seek a listing of GFG shares on a public exchange.